By Mavuto Kapyepye

 The first proverb makes a good point about a person taking initiative to seize or even create opportunities in the now.
 That speaks to one's presence of mind in what is happening in his or her environment.
 Only a person who has a high sense of self-motivation will be able to do that.
 In the second proverb, the key message is that some tasks or challenges may indeed look big and insurmountable, but it takes a person who is self-motivated to take the task head on, even if it means taking small, but incremental steps.
 Those that are not self-motivated will give up.
 The third proverb summarises the value of being on track when one embarks on achieving some goal.
 Along the way there may be a lot of distractions that can shift our focus away from the ultimate destination, but when one has the drive, sustained focus, and persistence, one will still come out victoriously.

-In Swahili, the proverb is written Pole ni dawa, and the proverb refers to the notion that when we show concern for others, they will feel better emotionally.
+African Proverb: "Concern is like medicine" ~ Swahili origin In Swahili, the proverb is written Pole ni dawa, and the proverb refers to the notion that when we show concern for others, they will feel better emotionally.
 We can agree that when someone reaches out to us in a time of distress, we feel touched.
-The show of care, even if it does not solve the real problem we are facing, brings relief—like medicine.
+The show of care, even if it does not solve the real problem we are facing, brings relief like medicine.

 Being empathetic does not mean you have to like the other person, neither does it mean you are giving approval to someone's viewpoints or actions; you do not have to agree with someone for you to show them empathy.

-African Proverb: ‘Wherever you travel, leave behind your feet and not your lips, because the lips will come back to haunt you’ ~ Malawian origin
+African Proverb: "herever you travel, leave behind your feet and not your lips, because the lips will come back to haunt you" ~ Malawian origin

 Emotional Intelligence as a concept was popularised in literature by Americans; however, when you analyse it, you find that it was already available in African tradition, but not necessarily consolidated into a body of knowledge.
 There is a place too, for African proverbs on the global stage.